 Skip to main content

-COMPUTER: Full Form, Origin, Definition, and Acronym
+Computer: Full Form, Origin, Definition, and Acronym

 COMPUTER is one of the most widely used terms in the digital age, but do you know its full form and origin?
-Let's explore in detail.
+Let’s explore it in detail.

 1. Full Form of COMPUTER